sadanandpai/javascript-code-challenges/challenges/primitives-challenges.md

 <br />

-#### Q9
-### Write a function which accepts a string argument and returns the count of characters between the first and last character 'X'
+### Q. Write a function which accepts a string argument and returns the count of characters between the first and last character 'X'
 ```js
 // Example
 getTheGapX('XeroX');                        // 4